Robust replication of barrier-style claims on price and volatility: European-style claims

 The left-hand side of \eqref{eq:martingale} is a martingale by iterated conditioning.
 Thus, the process $\Pi$ must also be a martingale.
 The process $Q$ must be a martingale by the same reasoning.
-Next, we compute
+Next,

-where $A = (A_t)_{0 \leq t \leq T}$ is a finite variation process.
-As $\Pi$, $Q$ and $S$ are martingales, it follows that the finite variation process $A$ must also be a martingale.
-Moreover, as sample paths of $S$ are continuous, so too are the sample paths of $N$.
-Continuity of $A$ follows from continuity of $N$.
-As a finite variation, continuous martingale must be a constant, we conclude that $A$ is a constant and thus $\dd A_t = 0$.
-Therefore, the process $\Pi$ has dynamics
+where $A = (A_t)_{0 \leq t \leq T}$ has finite variation.
+As $\Pi$, $Q$ and $S$ are martingales, it follows that $A$ is a local martingale.
+Moreover, as sample paths of $S$ are continuous, so too are the sample paths of $N$ and, hence, the sample paths of $A$.
+As a finite variation, continuous local martingale, $A$ must be constant.
+Thus $\dd A_t = 0$ and